-- (i) Options.
-In the event of a Change of Control, each outstanding Option shall be assumed or an equivalent option substituted by the successor corporation or a parent or Affiliate of the successor corporation.
+(i) Options.
+In the event of a Change of Control, each out-standing Option shall be assumed or an equivalent option substituted by the successor corporation or a parent or Affiliate of the successor corporation.
 In the event that the successor corporation refuses to assume or substitute for the Option, the Administrator, in its sole discretion, may provide that either (i) all Options shall terminate immediately prior to the consummation of the Change of Control, or (ii) Participants shall fully vest in and have the right to exercise their Options as to all of the Awarded Stock, including Shares as to which it would not otherwise be vested or exercisable.
-If an Option becomes fully vested and exercisable in lieu of assumption or substitution in the event of a Change of Control, the Administrator shall notify the Participant in writing or electronically that the Option shall be fully vested and exercisable for a period of fifteen (15) days from the date of such notice, and the Option shall terminate upon the expiration of such period.
-For the purposes of this paragraph, the Option shall be considered assumed if, following the Change of Control, the option confers the right to purchase or receive, for each Share of Awarded Stock subject to the Option immediately prior to the Change of Control, the consideration (whether stock, cash, or other securities or property) received in the Change of Control by holders of ordinary Shares for each Share held on the effective date of the transaction (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of a majority of the outstanding Ordinary Shares); provided, however, that if such consideration received in the Change of Control is not solely stock of the successor corporation or its parent, the Administrator may, with the consent of the successor corporation, provide for the consideration to be received upon the exercise of the Option, for each Share of Awarded Stock subject to the Option, to be solely stock of the successor - (ii) Restricted Stock, Restricted Stock Units, Performance Shares, Performance Units and Deferred Stock Units.
+If an Option becomes fully vested and exercisable in lieu of assumption or substitution in the event of a Change of Control, the Administrator shall notify the Participant in writing or electronically that the Option shall be considered assumed if, following the Change of Control, the option confers the right to purchase or receive, for each Share of Awarded Stock subject to the Option immediately prior to the Change of Control, the consideration (whether stock, cash, or other securities or property) received in the Change of Control by holders of Ordinary Shares for each Share held on the effective date of the transaction (and if holders were offered a choice of consideration, the type of consideration received in the Change of Control is not solely stock of the successor corporation or its parent, the Administrator may, with the consent of the successor corporation, provide for the consideration to be received upon the exercise of the Option, to be obley stock of the successor corporation or its parent may.

+(ii) Restricted Stock, Restricted Stock Units, Performance Shares, Performance Units and Deferred Stock Units.
 In the event of a Change of Control, each outstanding Restricted Stock, Restricted Stock Unit, Performance Share, Performance Unit and Deferred Stock Unit award (and any related Dividend Equivalent), shall be assumed or an equivalent Restricted Stock, Restricted Stock Unit, Performance Share, Performance Unit and Deferred Stock Unit award substituted by the successor corporation or a parent or Affiliate of the successor corporation.
-In the event that the successor corporation refuses to assume or substitute for the Restricted Stock, Restricted Stock Unit, Performance Share, Performance Unit or Deferred Stock Unit award, the

-Administrator, in its sole discretion, may provide either that (i) such Awards shall terminate immediately prior to the consummation of the Change of Control, or (ii) Participants shall fully vest in the Restricted Stock, Restricted Stock Unit, Performance Share, Performance Unit or Deferred Stock Unit Awards including as to Shares (or with respect to Performance Units, the cash equivalent thereof) which would not otherwise be vested.
-For the purposes of this paragraph, a Restricted Stock, Restricted Stock Unit, Performance Share, Performance Unit and Deferred Stock Unit award shall be considered assumed if, following the Change of Control, the award confers the right to purchase or receive, for each Share (or with respect to Performance Units, the cash equivalent thereof) subject to the Award immediately prior to the Change of Control, the consideration (whether stock, cash, or other securities or property) received in the Change of Control by holders of Ordinary Shares for each Share held on the effective date of the transaction (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of a majority of the outstanding Ordinary Shares); provided, however, that if such consideration received in the Change of Control is not solely stock of the successor corporation or its parent, the Administrator may, with the consent of the successor corporation, provide for the consideration to be received, for each Share and each unit/right to acquire a Share subject to the Award, to be solely stock of the successor corporation or its parent equal in fair market value to the per share consideration received by holders of Ordinary Shares in the Change of Control.
+In the event that the successor corporation refuses to assume or substitute for the Restricted Stock Unit, Performance Share, Performance Unit award, shall terminate immediately prior to the consummation of the Change of Control, or (ii) Participants shall fully vest in the Restricted Stock, Restricted Stock Unit, Performance Units, the cash equivalent thereof) which would not otherwise be vested.
+For the purposes of this paragraph, a Restricted Stock, Restricted Stock Unit, Performance Units, the cash equivalent thereof) subject to the Award immediately prior to the Change of Control, the award confers the right to purchase or receive, for each Share, (or with respect to Performance Units, the cash equivalent thereof) subject to the Award immediately prior to the Change of Control, the award confers the right to purchase or receive, for each Share (or with respect to Performance Units, the cash equivalent thereof) subject to the Award immediately prior to the Change of Control, the consideration (whether stock, cash, or other securities or property) received in the Change of Control by holders of Ordinary Shares for each Share held on the effective date of the transaction (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of anajority of the outstanding Ordinary Shares); provided, however, that if such consideration received in the Change of Control is not solely stock of the successor corporation or its parent, the Admi